TendrilApps/tendrils-cli/README.md

 ```

 ## Linking
-- Creates symlinks at the various locations on the computer to the tendrils in the [Tendrils folder](#tendrils-folder)
+- Creates symlinks at the various locations on the computer to the tendrils in the [Tendrils repo](#tendrils-repo)
 - Only operates on [link style](#link-style) tendrils
 - *Each* [parent](#parents) is used
 ``` bash